-So, how much do these Walmart ads cost?
+The question then becomes: how much do these Walmart ads cost?

 Why Advertise with Walmart Ads?

-- Support an organic presence
+- To support an organic presence

 - Boost new seller performance